Create a metric set and add a filter

 - Drag the 'Product' hierarchy to the COLUMNS field of the Data Analysis panel.

-The resulting table visualization shows person names along the rows axis, and expandable product categories along the columns axis.
+The resulting data bar table shows person names along the rows axis, and expandable product categories along the columns axis.

 Go to the toolbar, click Re-Visualize, and then click Stacked Bar from the dropdown menu.
 The table visualization is changed to a stacked bar chart showing person names along the X axis and measure values on the Y axis.
 Each stacked bar series corresponds to a specific 'Product Category'.

-To automatically create a new dashboard and put the current metric set on it, click the New Dashboard button.
+To automatically create a new dashboard and put the current metric set on it, click the Add To New Dashboard button.

 Or, create a new dashboard (use the Blank template) from the main menu.